postmanlabs/labs-docs/src/pages/docs/getting-started/creating-the-first-collection.md

 1. Select **Save** to save the request in the new collection.

 Congratulations!
-You can see all your collections under the **Collections** tab of the sidebar on the left, as illustrated below:
+You can see all your collections under the **Collections** tab of the sidebar on the left, as shown below:

 <img alt="Collection sidebar" src="https://assets.postman.com/postman-docs/creating-first-collection-v9.jpg" width="400px"/>